Crispy Air Fryer Tofu

 - Coat: Sprinkle cornstarch over the tofu and toss gently until each piece is evenly coated.
 This step is key for crispiness.

 - Air fry: Preheat the air fryer to 400 °F/204°C. Allow the air fryer to heat up.
 Remove the basket and spray with vegetable cooking spray.
-Arrange tofu in a single layer in your air fryer basket (no overlapping), shaking the basket halfway through, until golden and crispy.
+Arrange tofu in a single layer in your air fryer basket (no overlapping), bake for 7-10 minutes, shaking the basket halfway through, until golden and crispy.

 - Serve: Enjoy right away with dipping sauce, toss into a stir-fry, or top a grain bowl.